-If you encounter any unauthorized uses of the university’s name and marks, please contact UB Trademarks and Licensing at UBTrademarks@buffalo.edu.
+If you encounter any unauthorized uses of the university’s name or marks, please contact UB Trademarks and Licensing at UBTrademarks@buffalo.edu.

 The University at Buffalo is a member of the Collegiate Licensed Properties Association (CLPA).
 CLPA is a nonprofit organization made up of colleges and universities that manage their own licensing program or partner with a licensing agent for trademark management services.

-Participation in the CLPA’s authentication program helps universities, licensees and retailers safeguard against counterfeit merchandise, and assures consumers that the products they purchase are officially licensed.
-The program provides retailers CLP labels and hangtags for products, which indicate compliance with CLPA guidelines.
+Participation in the CLPA’s authentication program helps universities, licensees and retailers safeguard against counterfeit merchandise, and assures consumers that the products that they purchase are officially licensed.
+The program provides retailers with CLP labels and hangtags, which indicate that their products comply with the association’s guidelines.

-Products that use any university mark but do not bear the CLP label may represent infringement of trademark laws.
+Products that use any university mark but do not bear the CLP label may infringe on trademark laws.
 If products violate UB’s trademark policy or U.S. patent and trademark law, they may be confiscated and destroyed at the retailer’s expense.

-To ensure full trademark compliance, please make sure products offered in your establishment carry the CLPA label and are sourced from an official UB collegiate licensed vendor.
+To ensure full trademark compliance, please make sure products offered in your establishment carry the CLP label and are sourced from an official UB collegiate licensed vendor.

 Contact UBTrademarks@buffalo.edu with any questions or concerns.